datacommonsorg/docsite/api/rest/property_value.md

 ### Step 1: Assembling the information you will need

-This endpoint requires two arguments and offers four additional optional arguments, as listed:
+Going into more detail on how to assemble the values for the required arguments:

  - `dcids`: Data Commons uniquely identifies nodes by assigning them DCIDs, or Data Commons IDs.
 Your query will need to specify the DCIDs for the nodes of interest.

- - `property`: The property whose value you are interested in.
+ - `property`: The property whose value you are interested in, such as "name" for the name of a node, or "typeOf" for the type of a node.

 In addition to these required properties, this endpoint also allows for other, optional arguments.
 Here are helpful arguments in regular use by Data Commons developers: